Mega Man 9

-Mega Man 9 (Note: known in Japan as Rockman 9: Yabou no Fukkatsu!! (ロックマン9: の!!, Rokkuman 9: Yabou no Fukkatsu!!)) is a 2008 action and platform game developed by Capcom and Inti Creates.
+Mega Man 9 (Note: known in Japan as Rockman 9: Yabou no Fukkatsu!! (ロックマン9: の!!, Rokkuman 9: Yabou no Fukkatsu!!)) is a 2008 platform game developed by Capcom and Inti Creates.
 It is the ninth numbered game in the original Mega Man series, and the first home console game in the series since Mega Man & Bass (1998).
 Mega Man 9 was the first game in the series not to have a physical release, and was initially released only on the downloadable gaming services WiiWare, PlayStation Network (PSN), and Xbox Live Arcade (XBLA).
 In June 2017, it was announced that Mega Man 9 and 10 would have a physical and digital release with their inclusion in Mega Man Legacy Collection 2 for PlayStation 4, Windows, and Xbox One, as well as the Nintendo Switch in May 2018.

 Taking place during the early 21st century, Mega Man 9 continues the adventures of the android hero Mega Man.
 When destructive attacks by powerful robots begin occurring all over the world, Mega Man's creator, the good-hearted Dr. Light, who created these robots, is blamed and arrested, while Mega Man's arch enemy, the evil Dr. Wily, claims to be uninvolved in the incidents.
 It is up to Mega Man to stop the robots, find the truth behind their circumstances, prove his creator's innocence and reveal Wily's true intentions.
 Mega Man 9 uses the classic 2D side-scrolling gameplay on which the series is based.
 Using both action and platforming elements, the player must complete a series of eight initial stages in any order desired.
 Defeating each stage's "Robot Master" boss copies its unique weapon, which the player can select at will throughout the remainder of the game.

 Although the game was developed for modern consoles, Mega Man 9 features familiar 8-bit visuals and audio similar to the Nintendo Entertainment System (NES) as a "retro" throwback to the earliest entries in the franchise.
 According to its producers Keiji Inafune and Hironobu Takeshita, the development team intentionally made the graphics, sound, and gameplay of Mega Man 9 as simple as possible to adhere to the likeness of the fan and critical favorite Mega Man 2 (1988).
 Mega Man 9 was a commercial success and received positive reviews, though some of its design choices were negatively received by critics, with criticism for its high difficulty, lack of creativity in the level design and graphics and the removal of some of Mega Man's moves from earlier games, namely the slide and the charge shot.
 The game's popularity prompted Capcom to create a sequel, Mega Man 10 (2010), which also utilizes a simple, 8-bit style.